joaquinlmartin/Ironhack-Project-M2/README.md

 ## Description

-A pokemon searching cards app
+A pokemon searching cards app where people can share Pokemon cards and collect your favorites ones and show in your profile.

 ## User Actions